[ Printer Friendly Version ] [ Report Abuse ]

-“It’s just a meeting Lily, that’s all I know” she says, her voice slightly muffled by my pillow.
+“It’s just a meeting, Lily; that’s all I know,” she says.
+Her voice is slightly muffled by my pillow.

-We’re in my bedroom, the biggest room in my flat (although that isn’t saying much) and Alice tells me I’m wearing a hole into the carpet with my pacing.
-I can’t help it though, emergency – emergency meeting.
+We’re in my bedroom, the biggest room in my flat (although that isn’t saying much), and Alice tells me I’m wearing a hole into the carpet with my pacing.
+I can’t help it though.
+Emergency meeting?
 What on earth for?
 Was someone hurt?
 Another attack?
 Giants?
 Dementors?
-My imagination runs over with all the horrible things that could have happened.
+My imagination runs high with all the horrible things that could have happened.

-“We’ll know soon enough” she says softly, and I nod a little, the meeting is at 6, 2 hours left.
-There’s no point worrying.
+“We’ll know soon enough,” she says softly, and I nod a little.
+The meeting is at six, two hours left.
+There’s no point in worrying.
 I sink down onto my armchair, which is draped with discarded clothes from this morning.
 I run a hand through my too long hair and sigh.

 Alice nods, her brow furrowed, “Why?”